calebelgut/classification-analysis/README.md

 At the start, I predicted that credit limit, education, and month_status will be of most importance.

-## Are false positives or false negatives more of a concern?
+## Are False Positives or False Negatives More of a Concern?

 It depends on the bank's goals.
 Since 1 denotes someone who will default and 0 denotes someone who will pay, I will define "false positive" as the model denoting someone as defaulting when, in fact, they would make their next payment.
 A "false negative" then would be someone who is denoted as one who would make their next payment when, in reality, they will default.
 False negatives could lead to loss for the bank and false positives can lead to annoyed customers.
 While of course, in an ideal world, our model will predict perfectly, bankers would be happy with a model that is more likely to give false positives than false negatives in this case.

-# Given the data that we have, what is the basic probability that someone will default on their payment?
+# Given the Data that We Have, What is the Basic Probability That Someone Will Default on Their Payment?

 ## Answer
 - Head to the column 'default payment next month', sum up the 1s, divide by the length.